EdwardOst/talend_distro/README.md

 In a true CI/CD environment the set of Jobs in the manifest would ideally be built from scratch and then packaged with these scripts.
 That would ensure consistency of the artifacts within the Image which would then become the single point of control in the chain of custody.

+Either manifest or job2docker can be incorporated into a CI build environment.
+The advantage of the manifest approach is it leverages the Nexus infrastruxture so it can be easily combined with standard Talend CI.
+Since the CI build script is presumably running on a CI server local to Nexus and the SCM it will create a Docker image and supporting artifacts closer to the Nexus repository and Docker registry so there will be less network overhead than transferring from a laptop.

 When running multiple jobs within a single container there can be collisions in some Talend configuration files.
 This is addressed by the packaging step in the Manifest approach.